liledix4/Transparency/WorkWeek1.md

 New DDLC:NH is planned for 2025.

+Additionally, new DDLC:NH will start as the open-source project!
+[See this repository.](https://github.com/lilFM/DDLCNH) lilFM is my secondary place on GitHub where I upload strictly fanmade content, to keep the main GitHub account clean and to make repositories more collab-friendly.

 ## New side projects

 - [Config](https://github.com/liledix4/Config) – settings and configurations for various programs and apps, shared with love and caring!